NixOS/rfcs/rfcs/0145-doc-strings.md

 **Considering**: General reference logic between doc-comments and expressions.

-**Decision**: Doc-comments always relate to the expression in the next Abstract Syntax Tree Node (AST).
+**Decision**: Doc-comments refer to the **immediately** preceded expression.
+Only whitespaces are allowed in between.

-> Note: Precedence is unnecessary as the AST already decided upon that while parsing.
-In terms of precedence, a doc-comment virtually always has the lowest possible value (e.g., -1).
-However, this RFC will not define precedence.
->
-> Also Tool specific implementation questions must be resolved separately.
-Future RFCs to restrict or alter the behavior specified by this decision are valid if they present rational reasoning.
+> Note: We are working on a generic example implementation that covers about 90% of all documentation use cases.

 <details>
 <summary>Arguments</summary>